variousauthors/matching_game/NEXTSTEPS.md

-    I need to change any object identity comparisons to boolean comparisons [x] mutable state is in game.state but it should be loaded into a local wherever it will be used frequently, to avoid all this "game.state.camera.x" too many dots
+    I need to change any object identity comparisons to boolean comparisons [x] mutable state is in game.state but it should be loaded into a local wherever it will be used frequently, to avoid all this "game.state.camera.x" too many dots [x] the game pauses to save/load; ideally this is done in a thread, but barring that just save/load whenever camera is not moving